Skip to main content

 Climate And Weather

 The park experiences a transitional temperate climate with maritime influences from the Atlantic creating mild, moist conditions.
 Average temperatures range from minus 4 degrees Celsius in January to 18 degrees in July.
-Annual precipitation averages 600 to 650 millimeters, distributed relatively evenly through the year.
+Annual precipitation averages 600 to 650 millimetres, distributed relatively evenly through the year.
 The extensive forest canopy moderates temperature extremes and maintains humidity levels higher than surrounding cleared land.
 Snow cover persists for 70 to 90 days.

 Human History